Secretary’s Hour

 Former Finance Secretaries Benjamin E. Diokno, Margarito Teves, Jose Isidro Camacho, and Jose T. Pardo; Former and Current DOF Senior Officials; Heads of DOF Attached Agencies and Bureaus; Ladies and gentlemen: Good evening.

-Whoever started this grand tradition of Secretary’s Hour must be warned, never gather this many Finance Secretaries in one room—as it makes the current one slightly nervous.
+Whoever started this annual tradition of the Secretary’s Hour probably never knew the downside of gathering this many Finance Secretaries in one room— it makes the current one slightly nervous.

-As if early on in my tenure, I was being given the full welcome package: a crash course in political firestorms and the art of explaining unpopular decisions in 30 seconds or less.
+And right after I stepped on the plate, I was being given the full welcome package: a baptism in political firestorms, and the burden of explaining unpopular decisions that the masa and the market can both understand.

 Even if sometimes, those right choices take you to Congress.
 Other times, they drag you to the Supreme Court.
 And yet, despite political crossfire and legal limbo, we push forward.